emademian/Weather-App/README.md

 # Weather Application

-<h3>Here you can find a weather application developed with HTML, CSS and JavaScript.
+<h3>Here you can find a weather application developed in HTML, CSS and JavaScript.
 <br></h3>
 <br><br>